 4.9.1 Some Point of Connection designs can be determined using a Standard Design Matrix.
 To facilitate this, the DNO shall publish an up-to-date Standard Design Matrix for use by the ICP.
 Figure 3 below sets out the key process steps in using the Standard Design Matrix.

-We have developed and published a standard design matrix for non-technical designs IMP/001/107.
+We have developed and published a standard design rules code of practice for non-technical designs IMP/001/911/002.

-This matrix covers connections to underground cable networks for single domestic and commercial connections of up to 80Amps per phase and up to 20 non-electrically heated plots on a housing development giving maximum design loads of up to 60kVA.
+This document covers connections to underground cable networks for domestic and commercial connections of up to 60kVA.